San Miguel Eskrima: Filemon "Momoy" Cañete - founder

 Born Filemon Cañete, on November 22, 1904, in the central Philippine island of Cebu, Momoy was the chief instructor of the Doce Pares Club for 55 years until his death in 1995.
 Together with Lorenzo Saavedra, Teodoro Saavedra, Rostico Cobarrubias and others they formed the Labangon Fencing Club in 1920.
 In 1932, Momoy joined both Saavedras and his other brothers to form the Doce Pares Club.

 Momoy was part of Cebu's famed Cañete clan of eskrimadors (martial artists that practiced eskrima).
 His brothers included Eulogio (Euling, b.
 1919), Tirso, Ciriaco (Cacoy), Rufino and Silvestre.

 Organizations

 With the passing of its founder, Momoy's son Andres "Kano" Cañete has become one of the current official recognized bearers of the system.
 The remaining top students, former well-known fighters of Momoy and now Grandmasters, Benjamin "Ben" Culanag, Urbano "Banoy" Borja, Federico Mendoza Jnr, Edring Casio, Genaro "Naro" Mendoza serve as the Advisory Council of the system.
 He will be the first Student of Momoy to open the Club of San Miguel Eskrima in Mambalin Street along with Idring Casio and Prudencio Ondo Caburnay(Lapunti Arnis).
 The council oversees all functions of the San Miguel Eskrima organization including curriculum and organizational direction.

+In addition, the system has expanded globally through independent organizations that maintain its principles while adapting to contemporary practice.
+One such organization is Filmocan San Miguel Eskrima International, founded by Momoy's grandson, Panto Canete Flores.
+The group focuses on preserving Filemon “Momoy” Cañete’s original teachings and incorporates classical blade-based techniques alongside modern training approaches.